cvs-health/testaro/README.md

 ## Validation

+_Executors_ for Testaro validation are located in the `validation` directory.

+A basic executor is the `test.js` file.
+It runs Testaro with a simple sample script and outputs the log and the acts.

-Three _executors_ for Testaro validation are located in the `validation` directory.
-An executor is a commonJS JavaScript module that runs Testaro and reports whether the results are correct.
+The other executors are commonJS JavaScript modules that run Testaro and report whether the results are correct.

-The executors are:
+The other executors are:
-- `appNoBatch.js`: Reports whether Testaro runs correctly with a no-batch script.
+- `app.js`: Reports whether Testaro runs correctly with a script.
-- `appBatch.js`: Reports whether Testaro runs correctly with a script and a batch.
 - `tests.js`: Runs Testaro with each custom test and reports whether the results are correct.

 To execute any executor `xyz.js`, call it with the statement `node validation/executors/xyz`.
 The results will appear in the standard output.